Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 * You may also need to adjust the capacity in `infra/main.bicep` depending on how much TPM your account is allowed.

 > [!NOTE]
-> To revert back to GPT 3.5, use this command `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT chat`, then redeploy the application using `azd provision`.
+> To revert back to GPT 3.5, use this command `azd env set USE_GPT4 false`, then redeploy the application using `azd provision`.
 >
 > This does not delete your GPT-4 deployment; it just makes your application use GPT 3.5.
 If you want to delete it, you can go to your Azure OpenAI studio.